-Care Not Killing had previously welcomed a full airing of the arguments, but had warned that any loosening of the law to make assisted suicide easier would put vulnerable people at risk and make them susceptible to exploitation and abuse - a view upheld by the House of Lords vote on the Joffe Bill in 2006.
+Care Not Killing welcomes a full airing of the arguments, but warns that any loosening of the law to make assisted suicide easier would put vulnerable people at risk and make them susceptible to exploitation and abuse - a view upheld by the House of Lords vote on the Joffe Bill in 2006.

-Speaking in reaction to the news of the judgment, Care Not Killing director Dr Saunders said:
+Speaking in reaction to the news of the hearing, Care Not Killing's campaign director Dr Saunders said:

 Assisting in another's suicide is a criminal offence which carries a sentence of up to 14 years imprisonment.
 The law is very clear on this matter and should not be changed.
 Changing it to allow assisted suicide would place vulnerable people - the sick, elderly, depressed and disabled - under pressure, whether real or imagined, to request early death.
 Vulnerable people often feel that they constitute a financial or emotional burden to others and the so-called 'right to die' can so easily become the duty to die.
 Once a person has been 'helped to die' it is often very difficult to know whether there has been subtle coercion involved from someone who has an interest in a person's death.

 Requests like this are thankfully extremely rare and hard cases make bad law.
 We must not legislate for exceptions and the House of Lords for this reason in 2006 quite rightly rejected Lord Joffe's assisted dying bill.
 There are over 70,000 people in Britain with multiple sclerosis at present and only a very small number ever request assisted suicide.
 These requests are virtually never persistent if patients' physical, emotional and spiritual needs are properly addressed.
 Our key priority must therefore be to make the very best palliative care more widely accessible and to get rid of the postcode lottery of care that currently exists in Britain.